The theory of Continental

 get there?
 And more importantly, when did they get there?

-claim that these trees are leftover remnants of numerous forests which
+claim that they are leftover remnants of numerous forests which

 inhabited this area 45-60 million years ago.14 The scientific data seems to suggest